 You may only submit one application for this grant under this call.
-The table below shows information and restrictions on the grants you may apply for during the same year.
+Further information about the grants you may apply for during the same year are shown in on the page “Several grants simultaneously” Opens in new window..
 Please note that you cannot simultaneously apply for an undirected project grant in humanities and social sciences, medicine and health, or educational sciences.
-On the other hand, you may apply for focused project grants (for 2021, development research, 3R, and virus and virus-caused disease conditions, for example), but for another project concept.
+On the other hand, you may apply for project grants with a focus (examples for 2022 are 3R, development research or artistic research), but for another project concept.

 What requirements apply if I already have a grant from the Swedish Research Council?

 There are certain restrictions if you are the project leader of an ongoing grant, that is to say where the grant period (payment period from the Swedish Research Council) overlaps the grant period of the grant the application relates to.
 Please note that the availability period, that is to say the time during which you have the right to use your grant, is normally longer than the grant period.
 You can find information about the requirements for your ongoing grant in the “Approval of terms and conditions” you received from the Swedish Research Council.